coq/ceps/text/separate-compilation.md

 This CEP proposes several bits of sugar that makes it easier to use modules and achieve separate compilation.

-# Proposal

-At the highest level, this proposal introduces the concept of an interface file with a .vi extension.
-An example of a .vi and .v file for a simple module would be the following:

-(* lib.vi *)
-Parameter value : nat.
-Axiom value_is_42 : value = 42.

-(* lib.v *)
-Definition value : nat := 42.
-Definition value_is_42 : value = 42 := ltac:(reflexivity).

-Conceptually, this pair of files could be compiled to the following single Coq file:

-(* lib_composed.v: *)
-Module Type LIB.
-  Parameter value : nat.
-  Axiom value_is_42 : value = 42.
-End LIB.

-Module lib : LIB.
-  Definition value : nat := 42.
-  Definition value_is_42 : value = 42 := ltac:(reflexivity).
-End lib.

-Export lib. (* make the declarations from lib available from [Import]ing lib (rather that lib.lib *)

 ## Semantics